-- 1. Any questions of interpretation regarding this code will be referred to the vice president and dean of student affairs or his/her designee for final determination. - 2.
-This code of conduct will be reviewed annually under the direction of the vice president and dean of student affairs or his/her designee.
+- Any questions of interpretation regarding this code will be referred to the vice president-student life or his/her designee for final determination. - 2.
+This code of conduct will be reviewed annually under the direction of the vice president-student life or his/her designee.